sfu-arch/needle/README.md

 Dual licensed for industry and academia.
 Industrial users can use this software under the MIT License.
-Academic users can use this software under the CRAPL License.
+Academic users can use this software under the [CRAPL License](http://matt.might.net/articles/crapl/).
 License text for both are provided in the repository.

 ### Authors

-Snehasish Kumar <ska124@sfu.ca>
+Snehasish Kumar -- <ska124@sfu.ca>

 ### Lexicon